fabian-beck/biblines/README.txt

 Comment: !-implemented (more or less);
 9.05
-1. Highlihting.
+1. Highlihting.!
-2. Normalization
+2. Normalization !
 2.1.
-Check if yo can give the max frequency and normalise the little sparklines;
+Check if yo can give the max frequency and normalise the little sparklines; !
-3. Fix the bag with the forst and second sparkline that does not show whole set of bars;
+3. Fix the bag with the forst and second sparkline that does not show whole set of bars; !
-4. Delete spaces after the sparkline.
+4. Delete spaces after the sparkline. !

 -----------------
 26.04